amakhlin/CarND-Behavioral-Cloning-Project/README.md

 ### Image Pre-Processing
-In order to speed up training and remove some of the unnecessary parts of the image, each image was cropped: 34 pixeles removed from the top to remove some of the sky and 14 from the bottom to cut out the car’s hood.
+In order to speed up training and remove some of the unnecessary parts of the image, each image was cropped: 34 pixels removed from the top to remove some of the sky and 14 from the bottom to cut out the car’s hood.
 The image was then resized to 66x66 pixels.
 The comparison between an unmodified source image and the image following post-processing are shown below.

 ![left-center-right](images/crop-scale.png)